Mugen87/three-jsm/README.md

 ---

+After downloading the repository, execute `npm install` once in the root directory to install all dependencies.

-You can start a local server by using `npm install` and then `npm start` and then open http://localhost:3000/app/ for testing.
+You can then start a local server by using `npm start` and open http://localhost:3000/app/ for testing.